arasul42/turtlebot3_brownhall_navigation/README.md

 6. roscd turtlebot3_navigation && cd launch

+ ### This step is to automatic update of 2D pose estimate and map value.

 7. nano turtlebot3_navigation.launch to edit the file according to the refernce in this repository.

- ^^ #this step is to automatic update of 2D pose estimate and map value.

 8. source ~/.bashrc

 9. roslaunch turtlebot3_brownhall turtlebot3_brownhall.launch

-This should Run the turtlebot3 on a mission to chase 3 goal points.
+# This should Run the turtlebot3 on a mission to chase 3 goal points.